wknoben/BCQC-METSIM-SUMMA/README.md

-# GHCND-metSIM-SUMMA workflow
-A work flow that uses GHCND data in quality control and temporal desegregation for SUMMA forcing data and other input files.
 # BCQC-METSIM-SUMMA
+A work flow that uses US department of energy data in temporal desegregation to create SUMMA forcing data and other input files